Pork Chop Marsala

 Marsala is a slightly sweet fortified wine that keeps for months and months once opened, so don’t worry if you don’t have the ability to use up the bottle right away.

-- Use the mushrooms from this dish to build a crostini…so the point is if you like the way the mushrooms are cooked with this pork chop, then you may want to make and feature them atop a piece of grilled olive oil brushed toast another day.
+For some more ideas to use up the remaining Marsala wine check out Chicken Rolls with Marsala Sauce, Chicken and Mushroom Marsala Pasta, or Chicken Marsala, Or you can even use the mushrooms from this dish to build a crostini…so the point is if you like the way the mushrooms are cooked with this pork chop, then you may want to make and feature them atop a piece of grilled olive oil brushed toast another day.

-What to Serve with Pork Chop Marsala
+What to Serve With Pork Chop Marsala

 Pin this now to find it later